videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

 >Fault-tolerant systems often require a means by which independent processors or processes can arrive at an exact mutual agreement of some kind.
-It may be necessary, for example, for the processors of a redundant system to synchronise their internal docks periodically.
+It may be necessary, for example, for the processors of a redundant system to synchronise their internal clocks periodically.
 Or they may have to settle upon a value of a time-varying input sensor that gives each of them a slightly different reading.